prerna0708/Thesis/README.md

 # Instructions for cloning the environment
-Run the following command in anaconda prompt to make a virtual environemt with the required dependencies:
+Run the following command in anaconda prompt to make a virtual environment with the required dependencies:

 conda env create -f environment.yml